 Honestly, this one just gives me a fit of giggles.
 I feel like it’s the educational equivalent of “moist.”
 I know it can mean anything from hardy and vigorous to strong and effective.
 In any case, I’m much more likely to use it to describe wine than a curriculum or approach.

 This term refers to the theory and practice of teaching.
 It’s the stuff of teachers’ daily lives.
 But dare I say it’s also a tad pretentious?
 Like, let’s just call it teaching, no?

-Let’s take a “deeper dive” while we’re at it.
+Let’s take a “deeper dive” and “drill down” while we’re at it.